CRIMINAL RECORD CHECK

 The process of completing a criminal record check application takes approximately 10 minutes.
 Applications must be completed in the presence of our Commissionaires Identification staff, at one of our offices, or at your location with our mobile service.

 Yes.
-The following link will take you to our National website where you can review the requirements for online submissions, and then pay via credit card or PayPal.
-Once processed you will receive your results via email: https://www.commissionaires.ca/en/national/service/individual/electronic-criminal-record-checks
+The following link will take you to our National website where you can review the FAQ and requirements for online submissions.
+Go to https://www.commissionaires.ca/en/great-lakes-toronto/service/individual/electronic-criminal-record-checks and then after reviewing the information on the page, click the Orange “Start your electronic Criminal Record Check (CRC)” button.

 Using Triton Canada Inc, we can provide an electronic copy of the results to you in as little as 10-30 minutes after submission.
 Results will be provided to the applicant in office or you can elect to receive the results by email.